-In the fourth year you spend 30 weeks working in a research laboratory abroad.
-This will take place in the Harvard-Smithsonian Center for Astrophysics, Boston, USA starting 1 September.
-During this period of time you will be under the immediate supervision of a local member of staff who will guide you in your work on a previously agreed programme of study.
-A member of staff from Southampton will visit you during your first 3 months to ensure satisfactory progress.
-At all stages both the Personal Tutor and Southampton Programme co- ordinator will proactively maintain communication with you.

-Physics & Astronomy recognises the potential diversity of our students both at home and internationally and thus this document has been written in accordance with the University's Diversity Policies and and current antidiscrimination legislation.
+In the fourth year of this programme you will spend 30 weeks working in a research laboratory abroad.
+This will take place in the CERN in Geneva, near the Switzerland/France border, starting in September.
+During this period of time you will be under the immediate supervision of a local member of staff from RAL who will guide you in your work on a previously agreed programme of study.
+A member of staff from Southampton will visit you during your first 3/4 months to ensure satisfactory progress.
+At all stages, both the local Personal Tutor/Supervisor and Southampton Programme co-ordinator will proactively maintain communication with you.
+We recognise the potential diversity of our students both at home and internationally and thus this document has been written in accordance with the University's Diversity Policies and and current anti-discrimination legislation.

-Exit awards are only available under exceptional circumstances.
+Please note: Exit awards only available under exceptional circumstances.
 Note that students must meet the standard criteria for progression to these awards before they can be granted.
 In the case of the CertHE and DipHE, core modules for the BSc Physics are treated as compulsory modules for the purpose of deciding whether progression to these awards has been accomplished.